Hot Sauce Committee Part Two

-Hot Sauce Committee Part Two is the eighth and final studio album by American hip hop band Beastie Boys, released on May 3, 2011, through Capitol Records.
-The project was originally planned to be released in two parts, with Hot Sauce Committee, Pt.
+Hot Sauce Committee Part Two is the eighth and final studio album by the American hip hop group Beastie Boys, released on May 3, 2011, through Capitol Records.
+The project was originally planned to be released in two parts, with Hot Sauce Committee Pt.
 1 originally planned for release in 2009.
 The release was delayed after band member Adam "MCA" Yauch's cancer diagnosis.
-After a two-year delay, only one collection of tracks, Part Two, was released and the plan for a two-part album was eventually abandoned after Yauch's death on May 4, 2012.
+After a two-year delay, only one collection of tracks, Part Two, was released, and the plan for a two-part album was eventually abandoned after Yauch's death on May 4, 2012.

 The album was critically acclaimed upon release, with the energetic rapping, experimental production, and disregard for contemporary hip hop trends being praised.
 It also performed well commercially, debuting at No. 2 on the Billboard 200 chart.
-The release was supported by four singles – "Lee Majors Come Again", "Too Many Rappers" featuring Nas, "Make Some Noise", and "Don't Play No Game That I Can't Win" featuring Santigold.
+The release was supported by four singles: "Lee Majors Come Again", "Too Many Rappers" featuring Nas, "Make Some Noise", and "Don't Play No Game That I Can't Win" featuring Santigold.

 Background

 The album was previously known by the working title Tadlock's Glasses, which was stated to refer to a former bus driver named Tadlock, who used to drive for Elvis Presley's back-up singers.
 Presley once gave Tadlock a pair of glasses which he was proud of.
 It was later speculated that the Tadlock's Glasses story was simply a joke misinterpreted by the media.

-A large amount of material was recorded, and the plan was to release the album, now called Hot Sauce Committee, in two parts as the Beastie Boys revealed to Drowned in Sound.
-Regarding the album's structure, Yauch stated, "It’s a combination of playing and sampling stuff as we’re playing, and also sampling pretty obscure records.
+A large amount of material was recorded, and the plan was to release the album, now called Hot Sauce Committee, in two parts, as the Beastie Boys revealed to Drowned in Sound.
+Regarding the album's structure, Yauch stated: "It’s a combination of playing and sampling stuff as we’re playing, and also sampling pretty obscure records.
 There are a lot of songs on the record and there are a lot of short songs and they kind of all run into each other."
 A commentary track included with the Check Your Head re-release mentions that Bob Dylan would appear on the album.